YusufK-25/yusuf_2025/navigation/ideas.md

     </tr>
     <tr>
         <td>Levels with different backgrounds</td>
-        <td>I wanted to include different levels, such as an introductory level which teaches the player how to play the game, and different levels with different enemy sprites.
-The level's purpose would be to survive for an amount of time, which wouldn't impact the score in any way, as the score's purpose is different.</td>
+        <td>I initally wanted to include different levels, such as an introductory level which teaches the player how to play the game, and different levels with different enemy sprites.
+The level's purpose would be to survive for an amount of time, which wouldn't impact the score in any way, as the score's purpose is different.
+However, after watching some presentations, I realised that this wouldn't be sustainable, and decided to change the idea to instead have a random sprite and random background every time the game loaded.</td>
     </tr>
     <tr>
         <td>Sound effects</td>